theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-machine-messiah.md

 glossaryEnabled: true
 lensEnabled: true

+community:
+  topicId: "the-final-idol-series-1"
+  pageId: "the-gnostic-eye-the-final-idol-series-1-part-4"
+  label: "Discuss this Scroll in the TGK Community"

 discussion:
   promptTitle: "The Age of the Machine Saviour"
   intro: "The world kneels before code that claims to heal, see, and save.
 But who anoints a machine?"